What are Economies of Scope?

 The Importance of Economies of Scope

 Economies of scope allow a company to gain efficiency from producing a larger variety of products.
-A company would be able to sell a greater range of products and also respond to changes in consumer preferences.
+A company is able to sell a greater range of products and also respond to changes in consumer preferences.
 It reduces risks for a company by allowing for related diversification.
-If a major car producer only produced SUVs, the company would be vulnerable to market changes (if oil price spikes and consumer switches to buying more eco-friendly cars).
+If a major car producer only produced SUVs, the company would be vulnerable to market changes (if, for example, oil price spikes and consumers switch to buying more eco-friendly cars).